rezabmirzaei/iac-demo/README.md

   * ``az ad sp create-for-rbac -n "<YOUR_SPN>" --role="Contributor" --scopes="/subscriptions/<YOUR_SUBSCRIPTION_ID>"
 ``

+__Finally, log out of Azure (``az logout``) to avoid any mishaps using your own login credentials.__ We will use the service principal from now on.

 Heads up!
-Make sure the service principal has privileges to create resources in your Azure subscription.
+Make sure the service principal has privileges to create resources in your Azure subscription (e.g. ``--role="Contributor"``).

 ### Terraform